lemiorhan/sparse-checkout/README.md

 Folders to keep and remove should be put into `.git/info/sparse-checkout` file.
 Therefore we add `/*` as the first line to keep files in the root folder and add each folder to be removed one by one by putting exclamation mark to the begining of each line. `git read-tree` makes the magic.

 The script resets sparse-checkout before applies it.
 Normally when you call the script to keep FOLDER_A when sparse checkout has already been applied before for FOLDER_B, the script fails.
 Resetting before applying makes it safer.

+## Contribute

+Any contributions will be welcomed!

+## License

+This project licensed under MIT.